logo chic morocco

 Rabat: history and context

-After the fall of the Roman Empire, the area came under Berber domination, who continued to play a predominant role after the Muslim conquest, which was not without conflict due to the spread of the heretical Khariji doctrine in this territory.
-To combat this, the orthodox Muslims built a fortress convent, known in Arabic as the
+After the fall of the Roman Empire, the area came under Berber rule, who continued to play a predominant role after the Muslim conquest, not without conflicts due to the spread of the heretical Kharijite doctrine in this territory.
+To fight against it, orthodox Muslims erected a convent-fortress, known in Arabic as ribat, which over time would derive in the current name of the city.

 Why travel to Rabat

-What not to miss in Rabat
+What You Can't Miss in Rabat

 Historical Medina